The Row, London

 A playful metal sculpture by Isamu Noguchi zigzags from a square base... a turquoise rug by Jean Lurçat, detailed with figures of horses along each edge, is paired with a velvety Gio Ponti sofa and two armchairs upholstered in green pony fur, by Pierre Jeanneret.

 The arching windows at 15 Carlos Place, Mayfair, reveal a glimpse of coats in neutral tones: beige, navy and black.
 An oval light installation by James Turrell floats against a white wall in the entranceway, softly shifting in colour.
-This meeting point of style, art and design comprises the new London store of The Row, which recently opened as the brand’s first European outpost, joining their stores in Los Angeles and New York.
+This meeting point of style, art and design comprises the new London store of The Row, which opened in September 2019 as the brand’s first European outpost, joining their stores in Los Angeles and New York.
 The space balances a refined placement of pieces from Mary-Kate and Ashley Olsen’s luxurious clothing line with a whimsical arrangement of contemporary art and mid-century furniture, together creating the sense of a dream playhouse in a calm, sophisticated register.

 A twisting sculpture made from a crushed car by John Chamberlain is mounted high above two rustic wicker armchairs from France, designed by Michel Buffet.
 Leather handbags are placed reverently on plinths, and along one wall, folds of cashmere, chiffon and wool – cut in the form of elegant coats, jumpers and blouses – invite an inquisitive touch.
 In the centre of the space, a playful metal sculpture by Isamu Noguchi zigzags from a square base as an abstract Jack-in-the-box, and a turquoise rug by Jean Lurçat, detailed with figures of fantastical horses along each edge, is paired with a velvety Gio Ponti sofa and two armchairs upholstered in green pony fur, by Pierre Jeanneret.
 Another small Noguchi sculpture near the fitting room portrays the simplified silhouette of a squirrel, while to the right, sunglasses created in collaboration with Oliver Peoples are displayed in glass cases, and delicate earrings in gold and diamond by Ana Khouri glitter in mounted vitrines along the wall.